GipsyU/Lanthorn/README.md

 ### Lanthorn OS

-Lanthorn（阑珊） is a OS Kernel in microkernel architecture.
+Lanthorn（阑珊） is an OS Kernel.

 There isn't a goal of this kernel, just for fun of creating it.